Adapting your home: Access into and around your home

 Mobility

-• Reliance on support of rails to get up and down steps, over thresholds or up and down stairs
+• Reliance on support of rails to get up and down steps or stairs or over thresholds.

-• Sight loss that makes it difficult to locate your front door and find your way around your home
+• Sight loss making it difficult to locate a front door and find your way around your home.

 • Are you or the person you support aware of safety aspects, or do you/they require supervision inside or outside of the home?